 The insurance company may also argue that your injuries were superficial and may not properly compensate you for your pain and suffering.

-For more information about seeking compensation, please contact our personal injury attorneys at the Elk Grove-based O'Brien & Zehnder Law Firm by calling 1-800-722-4176 or send us an email and someone from our office will be in touch with you shortly.
+For more information about seeking compensation, please contact our personal injury attorneys at the Elk Grove-based O'Brien & Zehnder Law Firm by phone or send us an email.
+Someone from our office will be in touch with you shortly.

 DISCLAIMER: This article is not a substitute for legal advice and in no way constitutes legal advice or gives rise to an attorney-client relationship.
 Adequate counsel is fact-dependent and requires independent analysis and inquiry specific to your situation and circumstances.
 This article is meant as a guide to explain in general and brief terms certain issues and serves to provide general information.
 Contact O'Brien & Zehnder Law Firm at 916-714-8200 if you require legal help or wish to seek legal advice for your specific legal issue(s).